osamaalschame/llm-RAG-Gradio-interface/README.md

 ## Support

-For support, please open an issue in the GitHub repository or contact [your_contact_info].
+For support, please open an issue in the GitHub repository.